 Are you new to universal design?
 Let us explain the concept in more detail to help you understand its definition, significance, and principles in this post.
 Read on to learn more about universal design.

 Universal design, also known as barrier-free design or inclusive design, is the design or composition of products, buildings and environments that are easily accessible, used and understood to the greatest extent possible.
-Universal design is made to accommodate people with a full spectrum of abilities, disabilities, ages and from all walks of life.
+Universal design should accommodate people with a full spectrum of abilities, disabilities, ages and from all walks of life.

-The design must cater to the needs of all people and is not perceived as a special requirement but rather a fundamental prerequisite of a good design.
-It is intended to meet the diverse and unique needs of all by creating products, buildings and environments for everyone’s benefit.
+The design must cater to the needs of all people, which we should not perceive as a special requirement but rather as a fundamental prerequisite of a good design.
+Its purpose is to meet the diverse and unique needs of all by creating products, buildings and environments for everyone’s benefit.

 The 7 Principles of Universal Design